ChoTotOSS/chotot-web-standards/editors/README.md

 ## VSCode

-These files are initial settings for [Visual Studio Code](https://code.visualstudio.com/) and should be copied to ST3 `Packages` folder.
+There is guide for [Visual Studio Code](https://code.visualstudio.com/) regarding baseline extensions and settings.